Skip to main content

 If necessary, you can also set the timezone of the date format.

-To set the timezone as Berlin/Europe, modify your Twig to the following: {{ date |date("Ymd", "Europe/Berlin") }}.
+To set the timezone as Berlin/Europe, modify your Twig as {{ date |date("Ymd", "Europe/Berlin") }}.

 You can also specify that you want to try and import a file from the past and not today’s file.

-To do so, use the following Twig: {{ date |date_modify("-1 day")|date("Ymd") }}.
+Use the Twig {{ date |date_modify("-1 day")|date("Ymd") }}.

 Import files with other dynamic aspects in the name